ircv4-wg/spec-devel/drafts/03-metadata.md

 * `UNSUBSCRIBE`; which unsubscribes the user from notifications in changes for the value

 ## The `SET` action
-The `SET` action MUST have both of the following when the client sends a frame to the server:
+The `SET` action MUST have both a `"key"` and `"value"` parameter.

-* A key parameter, which MUST be a string or array of strings (parameter key name `"key"`)
-* A value, which MUST be either an array of strings, an array containing arrays of strings, or a string (parameter key name `"value"`)

-Other keys MAY be set, but SHALL NOT affect the metadata returned by the server.

-When multiple keys are specified, values MUST be retrieved sequentially from the value of `"value"` if is an array.
-Servers MUST report an error if there are insufficient values to satisfy the request in the `"value"` field.
-If an array is given as keys and values, the client SHALL respond with the array of keys in `"key"` in the order sent by the client followed by values for each element in an array in `"value"`.
-If one of the elements of the `SET` action fails when an array is given as `"key"`, the failure MUST be signalled via a separate frame with the failed keys, and the failed keys MUST NOT be reported as successful.

-The server MUST respond with `SET` as the action key followed by the status and value keys sent by the client, and whether or not the action was successful.
-A server MAY send a message with the response or any other keys, but said keys MUST NOT change the semantics of the `SET` action.
-Errors SHALL be signalled with the top-level `"success"` key set to false.
+The server MUST respond with another `METADATA` command with the `"action"` parameter set to `SET`, the keys and values sent by the client, and whether or not the action was successful.

+A `SET` command MUST only succeed if the user has the rights to modify the target's metadata.

-If successful, the server MUST place the metadata in some form of persistent storage.
-Calls to `GET` made after `SET` MUST NOT return any differing metadata, unless a `SET` action was issued by the server to all connected clients affected by this change notifying them of the new key and value set, or the `SET` action failed.
+If successful, the server MUST place the metadata keys and values in some form of persistent storage, and additionally MUST overwrite any existing values if the value or values at the given key or keys already exist.

-If successful, a `SET` action issued MUST replace any existing values at the given key, unless the metadata is immutable or the user has no permission to set the metadata in question; in which case the server MUST NOT overwrite the existing entry, and MUST report an error to the client.

-Servers MUST NOT allow metadata to be set for other users, or on targets where the user does not have permission.
-Servers MAY add additional restrictions.
-Servers MUST report these denials as an error.

-Servers MAY throttle setting of metadata, if they so choose, but MUST report said throttling as an error.

 Client to server example: